Meeting the needs of families in a constantly changing world

 Our Family Centres are welcoming and non-clinical and our professionally qualified staff work in partnership with parents and referrers to provide interventions that are therapeutic and supportive.

-Our aim is to provide free of charge flexible service to families to include individual sessions, parenting, family and group work, home visits, outreach and a drop-in facility.
+Our aim is to provide a flexible service, meeting families where they are at, to include individual sessions, parenting, family and group work, home visits, outreach and a drop-in facility.

-Famililes can self refer to Family Centres, we also accept referrals from GP's, Health Services, An Garda Síochana, Courts, CAMHS (Child & Adolescent Mental Health Services), Schools etc.
+Famililes can self refer to Family Centres, we also accept referrals from Tusla, GP's, Health Service professionals, An Garda Síochana, Courts, CAMHS (Child & Adolescent Mental Health Services), Local and Community Groups, Schools etc.

 See our Family Centre Leaflet here for more information.
 On our Contact Us page, find a Centre near you from the list and contact us for more details.
 You can download a Referral Form here.